stavyadatta/ePortfolio/README.md

 # Installation Guide
 ## Deployment
-As indicated in the [deployment architecture diagram](Documentation/DeploymentArchitecture.png) the application is authomatically deployed through Travis CI to a firebase project used for the development of the [demo](#demo).
+As indicated in the [deployment architecture diagram](Documentation/DeploymentArchitecture.png) the application is automatically deployed through Travis CI to a firebase project used for the development of the [demo](#demo).

 In order to deploy the project to a custom firebase project, a new firebase project must be set up with the app added in the firebase console.